Bonding & StructureDiagram

 Addition Polymerisation of Ethene

 This diagram covers Addition Polymerisation of Ethene within Polymers for GCSE Chemistry.
-Revise Polymers in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 3 of 11 in this topic.
+Revise Polymers in Bonding & Structure for GCSE Chemistry with 22 exam-style questions and 21 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 3 of 12 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position